betaseg/solutions/src/io.github.betaseg/stardist_train/README.md

 This demonstrates how to use this solution to train a Stardist model to segment secretory granules from 3D FIB-SEM data.
 The procedure is described in the paper:

-Müller, Andreas, et al. "3D FIB-SEM reconstruction of microtubule–organelle interaction in whole primary mouse β cells."
+Müller, Andreas, et al. "3D FIB-SEM reconstruction of microtubule-organelle interaction in whole primary mouse β cells."
 Journal of Cell Biology 220.2 (2021).

 Download the example data (or adapt your own data into the same format)